getumbrel/umbrel-apps/README.md

 1. **How to push app updates?**

     Every time you release a new version of your app, you should build, tag and push the new Docker images to Docker Hub.
-Then open a new PR on our main app repo (getumbrel/umbrel-apps) with your up-to-date docker image.
+Then open a new PR on our main app repo (getumbrel/umbrel-apps) with your up-to-date docker image, and updated `version` and `releaseNotes` in your app's `umbrel-app.yml` file.

 1. **I need help with something else?**